omgmog/omgmog.github.com/_posts/2022-03-28-devterm-stuff.md

 {% include figure.html src="devterm-stuff/trackball-installed.jpg" %}{:.center}

-## Better access to microSD slot
+## Better access to Micro SD slot

-The DevTerm does feature external access to the microSD slot, but it's spring loaded and positioned on the front bottom edge of the device.
-It's also notoriously easy to slide your microSD card between the main board and the case, requiring a full disassembly to get it out of the device again.
+The DevTerm does feature external access to the Micro SD slot, but it's spring loaded and positioned on the front bottom edge of the device.
+It's notoriously easy to slide your Micro SD card between the main board and the case, requiring a full disassembly to get it out of the device again.

-Inspired by what [I did with my GameShell](/post/gameshell-stuff/#external-access-to-microsd-slot) with an FPC extension cable, I've relocated the microSD slot  to the bottom/left of the outside of the case.
+Inspired by what [I did with my GameShell](/post/gameshell-stuff/#external-access-to-microsd-slot) with an FPC extension cable, I've relocated the Micro SD slot  to the bottom/left of the outside of the case.

-This require a couple of folds, some double sided tape and some regular tape to hold everything in place.
-It's not quite perfect yet as it's not likely to be very knock-proof, but it feels like a much nicer location for the SD card.
+Installation requires a couple of folds, some double-sided tape and some regular tape to hold everything in place.
+It's not quite perfect yet and it's not likely to be very robust, but it feels like a much nicer location for the SD card.

 {% include figure.html src="devterm-stuff/bottom-of-shell.jpg" %}{:.center}
 {% include figure.html src="devterm-stuff/microsd-closeup.jpg" %}{:.center}

 ## Copper cooler/heatsink

-I swapped out the icnluded aluminum heatsink for one made of copper.
-I'm not happy with the dimensions of this, or how it's mounted, but I think it provides an improvmement to the passive cooling of the CPU module.
+I swapped out the included heatsink for one made of copper.
+I'm not happy with the dimensions of this, or how it's mounted, but I think it provides an improvement to the passive cooling of the CPU module.
 A further improvement would be to [3D print a shroud to direct the airflow of the fan better](https://forum.clockworkpi.com/t/fan-shroud-for-devterm/7598).

 {% include figure.html src="devterm-stuff/heatsink.jpg" %}{:.center}